Kenyatta follows father to win Kenya's top job

 He has also already had to shake off jibes from his rival Odinga that he would have to govern by Skype from the ICC’s headquarters in The Hague if elected.

-“I will be able to handle the issue of clearing our names ... while at the same time ensuring that the business of government continues,” he promised on the campaign trail.
+“We recognize and accept our international obligations and we will continue to co-operate with all nations and international institutions,” he said after his victory was declared on March 9, comments that reassured Western capitals.

+But in an apparent swipe at the West, a hallmark of his campaigning, he also said the world should respect the democratic will of the Kenyan people, receiving applause in the auditorium where he gave his address.

-However, the case may have played to Kenyatta’s advantage when the governments of the United States, Britain and other Western nations said Kenyans should be wise in choosing their leader.
+The case may have played to Kenyatta’s advantage when the U.S. government said Kenyans should be wise in choosing their leader, and others like Britain, Kenya’s former ruler, outlined the policy of having only “essential contacts” with indictees.

 Kenyatta, bearer of Kenya’s most famous name and ranked by Forbes magazine as its wealthiest man, promised to tackle “real issues” affecting ordinary Kenyans such as housing shortages and unemployment.